 Plot: A continuation of ghost and demon stories presented in kamishibai format.

-Breakdown: Since I don’t have as much to talk about with Yami Shibai 2 as I did with the first season in regards to background, I will quickly run through my final thoughts on each episode, give it a numbered rating, and finalize the entire season with an averaged rating.
+Breakdown: Since I don’t have as much to talk about with Yami Shibai 2 as I did with the first season in regards to background, I will quickly run through my final thoughts on each episode.

-Episode 7 – Capsule Toy Machine: 8/10 How creepy or scary this episode is really fluctuates on how much nostalgia means to you, I think.
-Though there’s a difference between getting excited over toys or games that you used to love as a child and certain people and events that happened to you when you were younger.
+Episode 7 – Capsule Toy Machine: How creepy or scary this episode is really fluctuates on how much nostalgia means to you, I think.
+Though there’s a difference between getting excited over toys or games that you used to love as a child and certain people you knew and events that happened to you when you were younger.
 This episode includes both in a fairly clever way.
-I believe this one might connect with a wider audience than I would’ve first noted, so I bumped up the rating a bit.
+I believe this one might connect with a wider audience than I first noted.
 No monsters or ghosts here, but it’s still a frightening concept.

-Episode 11 – Picking Up: 4/10 Another bit of laziness.
-A cautionary tale against plagiarism/art theft, but the visuals are lame and this is really only slightly frightening for people who have committed/thought about committing this act.
+Episode 11 – Picking Up: Another bit of laziness.
+A cautionary tale against plagiarism/art theft, but the visuals are lame, and this is really only slightly frightening for people who have committed/thought about committing this act.

 Additional Information and Notes: Yami Shibai 2 was directed by Noboro Iguchi and Takashi Shimizu, and was written by Shoichiro Masumoto.
 It was produced by ILCA, and is currently licensed in the US by Sentai Filmworks.

 Recommended Audience: There is some gross imagery in Bugged, but nothing that bad.
 Other than that….really nothing.
 Scary situations and whatnot, but still no gore, sex, swearing or anything.
 10+

 If you enjoy my work and would like to help support my blog, please consider donating at my Ko-Fi page.
 Thank you! ♥